 He completed a leadership program through the Tribune Company, a Chicago-based media conglomerate that included the Chicago Tribune, Los Angeles Times, Orlando Sentinel, Sun-Sentinel and The Baltimore Sun.

 Kevin gives back to the community as often as he can.
 Invited by the DeBary city manager, Kevin was a moderator of a public forum in 2019 that gave residents an opportunity to learn about a proposed half-cent sales tax for public infrastructure projects.
 He guided the discussion between elected and appointed officials and audience with mixed opinions about the proposal.

 His public service includes leadership and positions of trust with the Cub Scouts and Boy Scouts.

-He also serves on Volusia County's Children and Families Advisory Board.
+He recently served on Volusia County's Children and Families Advisory Board.